Analyzing IM Cannabis (IMCC) and Its Rivals

 |2.27

-IM Cannabis presently has a consensus price target of $8.75, suggesting a potential upside of 146.48%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 41.69%.
-Given IM Cannabis’ stronger consensus rating and higher possible upside, equities analysts plainly believe IM Cannabis is more favorable than its competitors.
+IM Cannabis currently has a consensus target price of $8.75, indicating a potential upside of 156.60%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 42.44%.
+Given IM Cannabis’ stronger consensus rating and higher possible upside, equities analysts plainly believe IM Cannabis is more favorable than its peers.

+This table compares IM Cannabis and its peers revenue, earnings per share (EPS) and valuation.

 Summary

-IM Cannabis beats its competitors on 8 of the 12 factors compared.
+IM Cannabis beats its peers on 8 of the 12 factors compared.

 IM Cannabis Corp. engages in breeding, growing, and supply of medical cannabis products in Israel, Germany, and Canada.
 It offers strains under the Roma, Dairy Queen, London, Tel Aviv, Paris, and Pandora Box brands; and CBD oil products under the IMC brand.
 The company also offers its intellectual property related services to the medical cannabis industry.
 IM Cannabis Corp. is headquartered in Tel Aviv-Yafo, Israel.